vinaya-class/vinaya-class.github.io/src/18-bowls.md

 A bowl should be repaired as long as possible.

-The offence is *dukkaṭa* when asking, a *nissaggiya pācittiya* when receiving it.
+The offense is *dukkaṭa* when asking, a *nissaggiya pācittiya* when receiving it.

 'Asking' refers to asking from lay supporters.
 One may ask the Sangha for a new bowl from the stores, and the community will decide whether the request is